kupehtci/DOCUMENTATION/ANALISIS LEXICO SINTACTICO/Lexer.md

 #CONCEPTS
 ### Lexer

-The lexer builds and convert characters into tokens for a compiler in the Lexical Analysis step.
+The lexer reads with an Scanner and convert characters into tokens in the Lexical Analysis phase of a compiler.

 It recognizes:
 * reserved keywords of the language